 Alternative name: Bubble plot

 Deriving from a scatter plot, a bubble chart is a chart that looks at a relation between three (numeric) variables.
 Two of those variables are represented by dots located between axes.
 The third value is represented by the size of a bubble.
 But with some expansions, a bubble chart can represent up to seven variables at once.
 But as it’s very easy to overwhelm a reader with too much information, it’s better not to plot too many variables.
 Being really popular among researchers and analysts, a bubble chart is also a chart with one of the best data/space ratios.
 One of the most interesting things about bubble charts is that they can be colored in many different ways.
-Make sure to check out this blog post taking a closer look at bubble charts.
+Make sure to check out a blog post taking a closer look at bubble charts.

 Alternative names: Scatterplot, Scatter chart, Scattergram, Scatter diagram, Scatter graph

 A scatter plot shows values for two numerical variables by plotting them as dots between horizontal and vertical axes.
 Simple one-sized data marks give a clear view of every observation’s positioning in a two-variable plane.
 A scatter plot is often used to show correlations between numeric variables and identify patterns.
 Being a swiss knife among the charts, a scatter plot is usually the first one for data exploration.
 It is a chart with one of the best data/space ratios.
 A scatter plot is also known for its versatility.
 It gives a lot of inspiration to infographic designers and data visualization specialists.
 It can be turned into almost any chart: heatmap, dot plot, icon chart, tilemap, or some hybrid chart.
-Here you will find more scatter plot examples.
+On the inspiration page you will find more scatter plot examples.

 Connected scatter plot